osx-provisioner/role-homebrew-retry/README.md

 Ansible role that installs homebrew apps, casks and taps in a retry loop to deal with connectivity issues.

-### Notes:
-- See the [homebrew website](https://brew.sh/) for further details about this tool.

 Requirements
 ------------

-None
+- Homebrew must aleady be present on the machine ([geerlingguy.mac.hombrew](https://github.com/geerlingguy/ansible-collection-mac) is a great solution for this).
+- See the [homebrew website](https://brew.sh/) for further details about this tool.

 Role Variables
 --------------

 - `brew_user`:
   - The user to run homebrew operations as.
-  - This role uses the dependency [geeringguy.homebrew](https://github.com/geerlingguy/ansible-role-homebrew) to setup homebrew, you may need to set the `homebrew_user` variable in the toplevel playbook.
+  - This role uses the dependency [geeringguy.mac.homebrew](https://github.com/geerlingguy/ansible-collection-mac) to setup homebrew, you may need to set the `homebrew_user` variable in the toplevel playbook.
   - The default value will work fine if you're simply installing for the current user.
 - `brew_retries`:
   - The number of attempts that will be made to install the homebrew apps, casks and taps.